Interactive Demo

 Input Layer 784 neurons

-Each pixel of the 28×28 image becomes one input value, normalized to match the training data distribution.
+Each pixel of the 28×28 image is one input value, normalized to the training distribution.

 Hidden Layer 1 128 neurons · ReLU

-Each neuron computes a weighted sum of all 784 inputs plus a bias, then applies ReLU (zeroing out negatives).
-This layer learns to detect simple features like edges and curves.
+A weighted sum of all 784 inputs plus bias, passed through ReLU.
+Detects simple features like edges and curves.

 Hidden Layer 2 64 neurons · ReLU

-Combines features from the first hidden layer into more abstract representations: loops, intersections, and stroke patterns that distinguish digit classes.
+Combines those features into more abstract patterns: loops, intersections, and strokes that distinguish digits.

 Output Layer 10 neurons · Softmax

-One neuron per digit class.
-Softmax converts the raw scores into a probability distribution that sums to 1.
-The highest probability is the network's prediction.
+One neuron per digit.
+Softmax turns the scores into probabilities; the highest one is the prediction.

 109,386